Wladimir Klitschko: Klitschko vs. Sanders, Brewster

 Shortly after the fight Klitschko was rushed into hospital.
 An examination showed Klitschko's blood sugar level almost two times higher than the permissible norm.
-According to members of Klitschko's team, the doctor told them that Klitschko had been "inches away" from falling into a diabetic coma, and that with blood sugar level that high, Klitschko would've been incapable of handling a single proper training session.
+According to members of Klitschko's team, the doctor told them that Klitschko had been "inches away" from falling into a diabetic coma, and that with blood sugar level that high, Klitschko would have been incapable of handling a single proper training session.
 After returning from the examination to the hotel, he fell ill with nausea, followed by physical weakness.

 Judd Bernstein, the lawyer representing Klitschko, suggested that he was a victim of an ongoing fight fixing in Las Vegas (which also included fraudulent medical reports), which was investigated by FBI at the time.
 Bernstein pointed out that in the last 48 hours before the beginning of the fight, the betting odds in favour of Klitschko rapidly dropped from 11-to-1 to 3,5-to-1 suggesting somebody knew that Brewster had an unfair advantage in the fight.
 Dr Margaret Goodman, the chairwoman of the Nevada State Athletic Commission's medical advisory board and Nevada's chief ringside physician was in the ring and attending to Klitschko seconds after the referee stopped the fight.
 Her initial diagnosis of a Grade 3 concussion was confirmed at the hospital after further tests.
 Goodman was sceptical of the theory that Klitschko had been drugged.

 After the fight, Wladimir's cutman Joe Souza was fired.
 During the fight, Souza used vaseline on Wladimir's face but also body, which had never been done in any of Klitschko's previous fights.
 As a replacement, the team hired Jacob "Stitch" Duran.